MikeWise2718/CampSim/readme.md

      -	Probably missed step 10 (i.e. the one about **TreesAndShrubs**) above.
 Otherwise you might need to re-import the **Treespackage**

 - Runs, but all the cars (and people now) are missing
-     -   This happened to me when I imported without gif-lfs enabled, it wasn't importing the car textures so you didn't see them
+     -   This happened to me when I imported without `gif-lfs`   enabled, it wasn't importing the car textures so you didn't see them

-# Architectural Notes to CampusSimulator
+# Architectural Notes to Campus Simulator
 `v0.21 - Mike Wise - 6 Aug 2020`
 Ideally a program should have tight cohesion in its components and loose coupling between them, also variable and procedure names chosen so as to be self-documenting.
 Unfortunately, here that proves to be quite a problem.
 Tight-cohesion is fairly easy, but loose coupling is very difficult, mostly because our objects have multiple dependencies on one another.